-- a) Any application to change the use of land from industrial to other uses will only be granted in exceptional circumstances and where it can be demonstrated that continuing provision cannot be made for land use class B2 General Industrial, or B1 Business (offices and light industry) on a proportion of the site without harm to residential amenity. - b) Applications to combine two or more retail units into a single, larger will be refused unless it can be demonstrated there will be no harm to the amenity of the area.
+- a) Any application to change the use of land from industrial to other uses will only be granted in exceptional circumstances and where it can be demonstrated that continuing provision cannot be made for land use class B2 General Industrial, or B1 Business (offices and light industry) on a proportion of the site without harm to residential amenity. - b) Insofar as planning permission is required, proposals for new retail uses will be supported within the town centre.
+Where two or more retail units are combined into a single larger retail unit, proposals for any new shop fronts should reflect the character of the buildings concerned, and, where necessary, respect the scale, nature and composition of the host buildings in general, and their elevations in particular.

-- c) Land use class A3 (e.g. cafés and restaurants) will be supported in the town centre where it can be demonstrated that they add to a safe, vibrant and attractive street scene. - d) Land use class A4 and A5 (e.g. pubs, drinking establishments and takeaways) will be resisted in key areas of the town centre retail frontage.
+- c) Land use class A3 Restaurants & Cafés will be supported in the town centre. - d) Land use class A5 Takeaways will not be supported in key areas of the town centre retail frontage.
 In this instance, key retail frontage comprises the following streets: - High Street & St Peter's Square - North Street & South Street